Stocks turn lower on Wall Street after best week since 2020

 Stocks fell on Wall Street in afternoon trading Monday, giving back some of their recent gains after the major indexes notched their best week since November 2020.

 Energy stocks made solid gains as oil prices gained ground.
-U.S. benchmark crude oil rose 4.8%, while Brent, the international standard, rose 5.9%.
-Exxon Mobil gained 4.4%.
+U.S. benchmark crude oil jumped 7.1% to settle at $112.12 per barrel, while Brent, the international standard, climbed 7.1% to settle at $115.62.
+Exxon Mobil gained 4.6%.

-The move had been expected for months as supply chain problems brought on by surging demand pushed prices of everything from food to clothing higher.
+The Fed's move to raise interest rates had been expected for months as supply chain problems brought on by surging demand pushed prices of everything from food to clothing higher.
 That has raised concerns that consumers might eventually curtail some spending, which could prompt a more severe economic slowdown than analysts anticipate.

 Russia's invasion of Ukraine added to concerns that inflation could worsen by pushing energy and commodity prices higher.
 Oil prices are up more than 45% this year and prices for wheat and corn have also surged.

 Outside of those broader concerns, several stocks made big moves on company-specific news.
 Alleghany, a reinsurance company, soared about 25% after agreeing to be bought by Warren Buffett's Berkshire Hathaway.
-Media ratings agency Nielsen sank 7% after rejecting an acquisition offer.
+Media ratings agency Nielsen slid 7.4% after rejecting an acquisition offer.

 Markets in Europe were mixed.
 The FTSE 100 in London rose 0.5%, the DAX in Frankfurt fell 0.6% and the CAC 40 in Paris fell 0.6%.
 In Asia, the Shanghai Composite Index gained less than 0.1% and the Hang Seng in Hong Kong fell 0.9%.
 Japanese markets were closed for a holiday.